axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="requestPropertiesOptions"></a> requestPropertiesOptions()

 ### Description
 Makes an asynchronous POST request to the `/api/v1/properties/query`.
 Get array of entities or properties descriptors and then retrieve value of the field on the `fieldPath`.
-The `callback` can be applied to the initial entities or properties descriptors and should return array of options
+The `callback` can be applied to the initial entities or properties descriptors and should return array of options.
+If setting specified in dropdown's `change-field` is not set in config, this function set it to the value of the first option.

 [More information about API request](https://github.com/axibase/atsd/blob/master/api/data/properties/query.md)